ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 > 3. Add the `connectedhomeip/src/tools/spake2p/out/spake2p` path as an
 >     argument of `--spake2p_path` for the Python script.

-> Note: Generating new certificates is optional and requires providing a
+> Note: Generating new certificates is optional if default vendor and product IDs are used and requires providing a
 > path to the `chip-cert` executable.
 To get it, complete the following steps:
 >
 > 1. Navigate to the `connectedhomeip` root directory.